 Cloud computing services are replacing traditional software in many areas of business IT.
 They could help you be more flexible and get the IT system you really need - while keeping your initial costs low.

 Cloud computing services are accessed over the internet

 - Instead of installing software onto your computer, you sign in online.

-- Most cloud services charge a monthly fee instead of a one-off cost.
+- Most cloud services charge a monthly fee instead of a one-off charge.
 Fees are typically based on the level of service and number of users you have.

-- They are cheaper upfront, but overall costs often work out similar to traditional software.
+- They are cheaper upfront, but overall costs are broadly the same as purchasing a standalone piece of software.